Intersec/selectic/doc/params.md

 Type: `'collapsed'` | `'multiline'`

-`selectOverflow` is to describe how selected options should be displayed when theyr are not enough space to display them all (in _multiple_ mode).
+`selectOverflow` is to describe how selected options should be displayed when they are not enough space to display them all (in _multiple_ mode).

 Currently there are two supported behavior:
 * `'collapsed'`: the size of selectic input is not changed.
 If there is not enough space to display all selected options then it displays the possible ones then displays a _"+x others"_ in a badge (_x_ is the number of not displayed options).
 It is possible to watch these options with `title` or by opening selectic and see which options are selected. _This is the default value_.